 Abington Hospital – Jefferson Health Recognized as Age-Friendly Health System -Committed to Care Excellence

-ABINGTON, PA (AUGUST 27, 2019)— Abington Hospital – Jefferson Health has been recognized as an Age-Friendly Healthy System – Committed to Care Excellence, an achievement that comes as part of the Age-Friendly Health Systems initiative, a national movement to improve health care for older adults.
+ABINGTON, PA (AUGUST 27, 2019)— Abington Hospital – Jefferson Health has been recognized as an Age-Friendly Health System – Committed to Care Excellence, an achievement that comes as part of the Age-Friendly Health Systems initiative, a national movement to improve health care for older adults.

 Age-Friendly Health Systems is an initiative of the John A. Hartford Foundation and the Institute for Healthcare Improvement (IHI), in partnership with the American Hospital Association and the Catholic Health Association of the United States.
 The goal is to help make 20 percent of hospitals and health systems in the United States “Age-Friendly” by 2020.